aphyr/tesser/README.markdown

 them into larger programs.
 We're free to name transformations at any level just by binding them to `let` variables or `defn`s, or to build complex folds in a single pass.

+## Invariants

+In order for Tesser to execute a fold concurrently, a fold must obey some simple invariants.

+- All functions should be deterministic functions purely of their inputs.
+  Constructing two copies of the same fold on, say, different nodes in a cluster should result in equivalent behavior.
+You *cannot* squirrel away state in a lexical closure, for instance.
+- Accumulators may be mutable, and folds never modify the same accumulator concurrently.
+You may mutate the accumulator in a reducer, combiner, or post-fn withot synchronization.
+- Reducers and combiners must be associative: `(f a (f b c))` = `(f (f a b) c)`.
+- Reducers and combiners must be commutative: `(f a b)` = `(f b a)`.
+- Reducers and combiners may emit `reduced` values, which force immediate completion of that particular reduce or combine.
+If a reducer emits a reduced value, it has no impact on the execution of other reducers, or the combiner.

 ## Vs Reducers and Transducers